Kotlin/dokka/docs/topics/runners/dokka-maven.md

     </def>
 </deflist>

-#### External documentation links configuration
+### External documentation links configuration

-The `externalDocumentationLink` block allows the creation of links that lead to the externally hosted documentation of your dependencies.
+The `externalDocumentationLinks` block allows the creation of links that lead to the externally hosted documentation of your dependencies.

 For example, if you are using types from `kotlinx.serialization`, by default they are unclickable in your